 Supply and demand is among many other stocks and Forex trading strategies, it’s not better or worse than other strategies, but this trading strategy explains in a lot of detail how most of the strong movements are created while following a logical rationale.
 Once you start trading our supply and demand strategy, your reality will be re-framed, how the market works and is moved by professional investors.

-Once you understand and accept that supply and demand are the forces that control and move the markets, you’ll be able to trade in-line with the big banks and institutions and ride long term trades where they place their trades.
+Once you understand and accept that supply and demand are the forces that control and move the markets, you’ll be able to trade in line with the big banks and institutions and ride long-term trades where they place their trades.

 Our supply and demand trading strategy is suitable for any market, Forex and Stocks included.
 Is supply and demand the same as support and resistance?
 No, it is not.
 It could be said that support and resistance is simply the result of supply or demand.

 There is support at a particular price level simply because of the demand for the asset at that price level.
-On the other hand there is resistance at a particular price level due to the available supply at that price level.
+On the other hand, there is resistance at a particular price level due to the available supply at that price level.

 Price action and supply and demand go hand in hand.
 There is not one without the other.
-Mastering price action together with our supply and demand trading strategy will teach you how to read institutional order flow using supply and demand on larger time frames and trade with the big fishes.
+Mastering price action with our supply and demand trading strategy will teach you to read institutional order flow using supply and demand on larger time frames and trade with the big fishes.

 The only reason why price moves in any, and all markets, is because of the imbalance in supply and demand.
 The greater the imbalance, the greater the move in price.

-The Currency and the Stock markets and the financial world in general are dominated and ruled by big investors, institutions, central banks and professional traders.
+The Currency and the Stock markets, and the financial world, in general, are dominated and ruled by big investors, institutions, central banks and professional traders.

-They have the ability and capacity to move and change the markets with thousands of orders – These orders create the so called supply and demand imbalances.
+They have the ability and capacity to move and change the markets with thousands of orders – These orders create the so-called supply and demand imbalances.
 One single investor can change.